rsmp-nordic/rsmp_simulator/Documents/Manual_RSMPGS2.rst

 are sent out.
 The time stamp has millisecond resolution which is shown if the column is expanded somewhat.

-If show raw data is not selection, then RSMPGS2 will format the text for better readability.
+If ``Show all traffic in raw format`` data is not selected, then RSMPGS2 will format the text for better readability.
 If there are CR/LF and tabs in the received Json, these control characters will be used to increase readability.
 If not, RSMPGS2 will use a set of simple rules to format the text.

-RSMPGS2 is always removing CR/LF, tabs and finalizing form feed (FF) before deserializing.
+RSMPGS2 is always removing CR/LF, tabs and the ending form feed (FF) before deserializing.

 Time stamps are also presented decoded in both UTC and local time.